 Sunstone uses Tayio PSR BN-4000 liquid photoimagable (LPI) soldermask.

 We recommend the following soldermask clearances for pads

 Please note: While we make every attempt to leave a soldermask "dam" between surface mount pads, fine pitch areas may be relieved in strips.
-Our manufacturing process needs at least 0.005" (Quickturn) or 0.004” (Full Featured) mask "dam" between pads in order to adhere to the board.
+Our manufacturing process needs at least 0.005" ("Limited Review") or 0.004” (PCBpro) mask "dam" between pads in order to adhere to the board.
 Pad-to-pad spacing less than 0.013" may not have soldermask between them.

 The sole purpose of a stencil is to transfer solder paste to a bare circuit board.
 A stainless foil is laser cut creating an opening for every surface mount device on the board.
 Once the stencil is properly aligned on top of the board, solder paste is applied over the openings (making a single pass, using a metal squeegee blade).
 When the foil is separated from the board, bricks of solder paste remain, ready for placement of the SMD.
 This process, as opposed to hand soldering methods, ensures consistency and saves time.

 Foil thickness and aperture opening size control the volume of paste deposited on the board.
 Too much solder paste causes solder balling, bridging, and tomb-stoning.
 A lack of solder paste creates insufficient solder joints.
 All of which compromise the electrical functionality of the board.

 Proper foil thickness is chosen based on the types of devices being loaded on the board.
 Component packages such as 0603 capacitors or 0.020” pitch SOIC’s, will require a thinner stencil than larger packages such as 1206 capacitors or 0.050” pitch SOIC’s.
 Stencil thickness ranges from 0.001” to 0.030”.
 The typical foil thickness used on the majority of boards is anywhere from 0.004” to 0.007”.